yisehakalelign/ETS-1415-15/README.md

 ## 3 insert():- inserts an element at a specified index
 # example:-
-phone = ['samsung',iphone',xiaomi'] # a variable is specified in a list phone.insert(1,'pixle') # a list method called insert is used print(phone) # pixle is also be listed in the list in the second index
+phone = ['samsung',iphone',xiaomi'] # a variable is specified in a list phone.insert(1,'pixle') # a list method called insert is used. print(phone) # pixle is also be listed in the list in the second index

 ## 4 len():- is a list metod that return tehe length of the list